-I love mushrooms, and mushroom parmesan topped with vegan parmesan cheese sounded like a great dinner tonight.
+I love mushrooms, and this vegan portobello mushroom parmesan recipe topped with vegan parmesan cheese sounded like a great dinner tonight.
 Portobello mushrooms, for example, make the perfect meat substitute.

 When I went shopping this week, I found beautiful portobello mushrooms.
 Instead of making Vegan Eggplant Parmesan, I decided to give mushrooms a try.
 And I fell in love!